maclillis/web-portfolio/README.md

 # web-portfolio
-Built in pure HTML5, CSS3 and Javascript with a Mobile first-philosphy.
+Built in pure HTML5, CSS3 and Javascript with a Mobile first-philosophy.
 To infinity and beyond.

 ## Disclaimer ##
 Feel free to take anything you want from this repo.
 I believe in total freedom in sharing of code and creative ideas.